-Thomas O. Marr Park and Aquatic Center Before there was a town here, what's now Pocahontas was the large farm of pioneer settler Thomas O. Marr, who came here in the early 1800s.
+Thomas O. Marr Park and Aquatic Center

+Before there was a town here, what's now Pocahontas was the large farm of pioneer settler Thomas O. Marr, who came here in the early 1800s.
 The site of Marr's home, on north Marr Street, is now Thomas O. Marr Park, a few blocks north of downtown.

-The park is home to the town's public water park/aquatic center/swimming pools, community center (with gymnasium), a picnic pavilion and plenty of picnic tables where visitors and welcome to enjoy a picnic meal in a peaceful setting.
-The indoor pool at aquatic center is open all year.
+The park is home to the town's public water park/aquatic center/swimming pools, community center (with gymnasium), a picnic pavilion and plenty of picnic tables where residents and visitors are welcome to enjoy a picnic meal in a peaceful setting.

+The indoor pool at the

+a quatic center is open all year.
 Day passes to swim are about \$5.